Hells of Beppu 別府地獄めぐり

-Located in Beppu's Kannawa and Kamegawa regions, Beppu's Jigoku—also known as the Eight Hells of Beppu—got the name from the mysterious and temperamental springs here.
+Located in Beppu's Kannawa and Kamegawa regions, Beppu's Jigoku—also known as the Seven Hells of Beppu—got the name from the mysterious and temperamental springs here.
 Water and gas bubbled up from the land so violently that people in ancient times assumed it was cursed.

-You can witness the same expulsions of gas, iron oxide-rich steam and bubbling hot mud that have continued to spook guests and locals since the beginning of time, and see the animals who make some of these onsen their unlikely homes.
+You can witness the same expulsions of gas, iron oxide-rich steam and bubbling hot mud that have continued to spook guests and locals since the beginning of time.